BTrDung/Solving-Peg-Solitaire-by-using-back-tracking/README.md

 # Peg_Solitaire
-This is a project of CS112.
+This is a project for CS112.
+Make game with using back tracking.